CSCfi/csc-user-guide/docs/cloud/pouta/images.md

 /* openstack image list --public */

 ## What is the main differences between the images that CSC provides?
-Most of the images that are provided by CSC is mostly the same as upstream.
+The images provided by CSC are mostly the same as upstream.

-* Most of the images comes with the pre-configured username `cloud-user` there are some exceptions to this rule.
+* Most of the images comes with the pre-configured username `cloud-user`, though there are some exceptions to this rule.
 * We are making sure that the images are updated before releasing them so that we are sure that they work.
-* The `-Cuda` images that comes pre-installed with that latest CUDA drivers.
+* The `-Cuda` images come pre-installed with the latest CUDA drivers.
 * We enable automatic updates.
-* We disable password login
+* We disable password login.
-* We sometimes add some nice to have package like vim,ntp.
-We try to keep them at a minimum.
+* We sometimes add some nice to have packages like vim or ntp.
+We try to keep additional packages at a minimum.

 ## Images

 ### CentOS-7
 CentOS is the community version of Red Hat Enterprise Linux (RHEL).
 CentOS-7 is the distribution that the Pouta admins are most accustomed to, at least when it comes to work.
-This is the second newest major release of CentOS as of writing we are still waiting for CentOS-8 cloud images to be released before we start providing CentOS-8 as well.
+This is the second newest major release of CentOS.
+At the time of writing we are still waiting for CentOS-8 cloud images to be released before we start providing CentOS-8 as well.

 ### CentOS-6
 This is the oldest version of CentOS that we provide in Pouta.
 You should probably not use this version if you don't have a really good reason why.
-We will remove our pre-made CentOS-6 images once CentOS-6 is end of life November 2020
+We will remove our pre-made CentOS-6 images once CentOS-6 is at end of life November 2020.

 ### CentOS-7-Cuda
-This is the same as CentOS-7 but it comes with pre-installed NVIDIA drivers these are useful in combination with the GPU-flavors since you don't need to download the drivers yourself.
-We try to always have the latest NVIDIA drivers installed but sometimes we are lagging a bit behind.
-These are quite huge so you can get by well with the normal CentOS-7 image if you are not using a GPU-flavor.
+This is the same as CentOS-7 but it comes with pre-installed NVIDIA drivers.
+These are useful in combination with the GPU-flavors since you don't need to download the drivers yourself.
+We try to always have the latest NVIDIA drivers installed, but sometimes we are lagging a bit behind.
+These images are quite huge, so you should use the normal CentOS-7 image if you are not using a GPU-flavor VM.

 ### ScientificLinux-7 and ScientificLinux-6
-These are basically CentOS-7/CentOS-6 but a bit of different topping.
+These are basically CentOS-7/CentOS-6 but with a bit different topping.
 Some research organizations are using ScientificLinux.
-If you are unsure you probably prefer CentOS-7
+If you are unsure you should prefer CentOS-7.

-### Ubuntu-18.04
+### Ubuntu-18.04 LTS
-Some like chocolate some like strawberry this is the choice for those that don't want to use CentOS.
-Note that Ubuntu-18.04 is that one image that has `ubuntu` as default username instance of `cloud-user`.
+Some like chocolate, some like strawberry.
+This is the choice for those that don't want to use CentOS.
+Note that Ubuntu-18.04 is that one image that has `ubuntu` as default username instance of `cloud-user`, since it was the first image type we started to provide directly from upstream.

-### Ubuntu-16.04
+### Ubuntu-16.04 LTS
-If you for some reason needs an older version of Ubuntu then this is the one that have long time support.
+If you for some reason need an older version of Ubuntu.

 ### Ubuntu-16.04-Cuda
-Similar to CentOS-7-Cuda, comes with NVIDIA drivers pre-installed but there are very little reason to use it if you are not using GPU-flavors.
+Similar to CentOS-7-Cuda, comes with NVIDIA drivers pre-installed.
+There is very little reason to use this if you are not using GPU-flavors.

-## Snowflakes images
+## Snowflake images
 These images you should probably not use if you don't have a really good reason.
 You might be better of [creating your own image](../adding-images)